 How will my home university know what my classes were and what grades I received?

 Because interns have such a different schedule from the other students, the University of Edinburgh places interns together in self-catered flats in the heart of the city.
 The location varies by semester but most flats consist of four to six students sharing kitchen and bathroom facilities.
 Most rooms are singles, but it is common in older buildings to have double rooms due to larger room sizes.
 Some flats have up to 12 students sharing a large kitchen and bathroom.
-The buildings are mixed-gender, although flats are usually allocated on a single-sex basis.
+All housing is mixed gender unless specifically requested otherwise.
 Self-catered housing is an average of 10 to 25 minute walk from the main campus.

 If you have a strong objection to living in with the other interns in self-catered housing, please list this on the housing form.
 Otherwise, the university will place you with the other interns.

 Does the University of Edinburgh provide bed linens?